-In this guide, we cover the factors that affect the replacement cost.
-We also discuss the frequency of water pump replacement and signs that it’s time to be performed.
-At the end of our article, we warn you about the ramifications of not changing out the defective water pump.
+In this guide, I cover the factors that affect the replacement cost.
+I also discuss the frequency of water pump replacement and signs that it’s time to be performed.
+At the end of the article, I warn you about the ramifications of not changing out a defective water pump.

-How Much Does It Cost To Replace A Water Pump?
+How Much Does A Water Pump Replacement Cost?

 On average, you might spend between $300 and $750 to have the water pump replaced in your vehicle.
 However, the cost depends on what type of vehicle you drive and whether you are going to replace the water pump yourself.
 Parts might be $200 to $350, while the rest is labor.

 Another big factor in water pump replacement cost is the extra parts you have to replace.
 For example, in many European cars, the water pump is driven by the timing belt, which is usually replaced at the same time as the water pump, and this will increase the water pump replacement cost drastically.
 In that case you can expect you can pay up to $2,000 – or even more – for a water pump replacement cost.